Time: 45 minutes

 FOR THE SPICE MIX:

-note: if using Sonoko's Japanese Curry Brick Kit, just use 3 tablespoons of the curry powder in place of the spice mix (1 tbsp = 1 curry brick = curry for 4 adults)
+note: if using Sonoko's Japanese Curry Brick Kit, this recipe uses the whole kit.
+The 3 bricks (made in the loaf pans) are then cut into 9 small cubes (1 tbsp curry powder = 1 curry cube = curry for 4 adults)

 - 1 (2-inch) cinnamon stick, pounded into small pieces